software-students-fall2024/1-specification-garage/README.md

 **Goals & Needs:**

-- Users need a straightforward starting point based on their current fitness level and goals, without being overwhelmed by a variety of options.
+- She needs a straightforward starting point based on her current fitness level and goals, without being overwhelmed by a variety of options.
-- Users prefer a clean interface that makes it easy to understand what to do next, rather than a complicated UI design.
+- She prefers a clean interface that makes it easy to understand what to do next, rather than a complicated UI design.
-- Users need personalized fitness plans that consider individual fitness levels, body, and personal goals.
+- She needs personalized fitness plans that consider individual fitness levels, body, and personal goals.
-- Users want access to video demonstrations of exercises to ensure they are performing movements correctly and safely.
+- She wants access to video demonstrations of exercises to ensure he can perform movements correctly and safely.

 **Problems/Frustrations:**

-- The abundance of content on app pages can make fitness seem complex and daunting, potentially discouraging users from getting started.
+- The abundance of content on app pages can make fitness seem complex and daunting, potentially discouraging her from getting started.
 - Existing apps provide formulaic fitness plans that do not account for individual differences.
 The formulaic fitness plan can lead to ineffective workouts or even injury.
-- Usersget overwhelmed by frequent in-app notifications and advertisements, which distract from their focus on fitness and create a less enjoyable user experience.
+- She will get overwhelmed by frequent in-app notifications and advertisements, which distract from her focus on fitness and create a less enjoyable user experience.
-- Usersoften struggle with unclear instructions or explanations for exercises, leaving them unsure of how to perform certain movements properly or effectively
+- She often struggles with unclear instructions or explanations for exercises, leaving her unsure of how to perform certain movements properly or effectively.

 ## Product Vision Statement